 - Outline new measures to implement

-When sharing the results of the assessment with the board, try to emphasize how likely certain security incidents are for your organization and the potential financial losses from each of them.
+When sharing the results of the assessment with the board, emphasize how likely certain security incidents are for your organization and the potential financial losses from each of them.

 2. Recent security incidents